zakariahmedd34/zakariahmedd34/README.md

-# Hi, there👋
+# Hi there 👋

-I'm Zakaria.
-Artificial Intelligence student.
+I'm Zakaria, an Artificial Intelligence student.